abyssDS/sfmlWiki/Source: Letterbox effect using a view.md

 ##Usage example

-The function should be used when the "Resized" event is triggered.
+The function should be used when the "Resized" event is triggered in the poll events loop.

 ```cpp
 #include <SFML/Graphics.hpp>